 - Compensation: In case your connecting flight was either delayed or canceled due to the airline company’s fault, you can expect to receive compensation.

-- Alternative Flight: The airline company must offer an alternative flight to your final destination.
-Importantly, this can be the next available flight of the same airline or any other appropriate airline.
+- Alternative Flight: The airline company must offer an alternative flight to your final destination at the earliest opportunity, as required by EU regulations.
+This can be the next available flight of the same airline, an outbound flight with another carrier, or any other appropriate airline.

-- Refund: You are also entitled to a full reimbursement of the ticket price if you decide that you do not want to use the alternative flight.
+- Refund: You are also entitled to a full reimbursement of the ticket price (full refund) if you decide that you do not want to use the alternative flight.

 When Are You Entitled to Missed Connecting Flight Compensation?